 There are thousands of effects pedals on the market today to choose from to sculpt your tone, and within that myriad of choices lies another one: buffered vs. true bypass.
 Ask a group of guitarists what their preference is, and you’ll likely get a bunch of responses favoring either one.
 This article will introduce the basic science behind buffered and true bypass pedals.

-While every musician will have their preference, there is ultimately a place for both types of pedals on everyone’s pedalboard.
-For instance, if you have a bunch of true bypass pedals, it would be beneficial to throw a buffered pedal in front of them to preserve your tone.
+While every musician will have their preference, there is ultimately a place for both types on everyone’s pedalboard.
+For instance, if you have a bunch of true bypass pedals, it would be beneficial to throw a buffered model in front of them to preserve your tone.
 They can co-exist peacefully and you don’t always have to choose one or the other!